TIBCOSoftware/snappydata/dtests/src/resources/regression_docs/HowToRunRowStoreTests.md

 #### Pre-requisites:

-1. Build the product using ./gradlew clean buildAll
+* Build the product using the `./gradlew clean buildAll` command.

-2. Ensure that no java processes are running on the machines
+* Ensure that no java processes are running on the machines.

-3. Result directory path needs to be already created for storing the logs of test run
+* The path for the result directory should be created for storing the logs of test run.

 **Note:** SnappyData is build using 64-bit JVM and tests are also run using 64-bit JVM.

-#### To run the battery test, execute below commands
+#### To run the battery test, execute below commands:

 ```
 export SNAPPYDATA_SOURCE_DIR=<product checkout dir>